Back to Stories & News

 • Golden retrievers

-Histiocytic sarcoma is more common in middle-aged and older dogs, although there are reports of the disease in dogs as young as 3 years old.
+Histiocytic sarcoma is more common in middle-aged and older dogs, although there are reports of the disease in dogs as young as 3.
 Males and females are affected equally.

-Unfortunately, the most common signs of HS are similar to many other diseases and include:
+Unfortunately, the most common signs or symptoms of HS are like many other diseases and include:

 • Lethargy